dymmond/esmerald/docs/dependencies.md

 In every level the `dependencies` parameter (among others) are available to be used and handle specific dependencies raised on each level.

-The depedencies are read from top-down in a python dictionary format, which means **the last one takes precedent**.
+The dependencies are read from top-down in a python dictionary format, which means **the last one takes the priority**.

 ## How to use